okazou/bootstrap/site/docs/4.1/components/navbar.md

 - Navbars are hidden by default when printing.
 Force them to be printed by adding `.d-print` to the `.navbar`.
 See the [display]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/display/) utility class.
 - Ensure accessibility by using a `<nav>` element or, if using a more generic element such as a `<div>`, add a `role="navigation"` to every navbar to explicitly identify it as a landmark region for users of assistive technologies.

-Read on for an example and list of supported sub-components. -->
+Read on for an example and list of supported sub-components.

-## How it works
+-->

 navbarを始める前に下記を確認してください。